 • have been working for the employer for at least 26 weeks

 • state whether there has been a previous application for flexible working, and if so, when was the date of the application

 Unfortunately, the partners or relatives of a person diagnosed with young onset dementia often leave their job, due to worries about leaving the person at home, and the lack of specialist services and support available to them.
 This can leave families with financial problems.
 But there is support for families (please see ‘What help and support is available?’ at the end of this leaflet).

 Alternative occupations and meaningful activities

-It is important for a person’s wellbeing to feel a sense of belonging, self-worth and purpose.
+It’s important for a person’s well-being to feel a sense of belonging, self-worth and purpose.
 Finding an alternative occupation or meaningful activity that the person can enjoy, that provides a sense of purpose and routine, and lifts their mood and energy levels, is important.

-The important thing is that the plan should be tailored to what the person would want to try and do – not just attending what is currently on offer in their local area!
+The important thing is that the plan should be tailored to what the person wants to try and do – not just attending what is currently on offer in their local area.

 The benefits of a tailored plan is that it offers: